Vanessa L. Deane

 Before her academic career, Dr. Deane spent a decade consulting in Haiti following the 2010 earthquake.
 She also pioneered a comprehensive analysis of the country's ongoing institutional development challenges, which earned her the 2021-2022 'Outstanding Decentralization Paper Award for Latin America and the Caribbean.'
 Other accolades include the NYU Wagner 2020 'Professor of the Year' award she received just one year after joining the faculty.

 She obtained her Ph.D. in Public and Urban Policy from The New School and her Master of Urban Planning from New York University’s Robert F. Wagner Graduate School of Public Service.
-She graduated magna cum laude from Brandeis University with her Bachelor of Arts in African and African American Studies and in American Studies, along with double minors in Education Studies, and Social Justice and Social Policy.
+She graduated magna cum laude from Brandeis University with her Bachelor of Arts in African and African American Studies and in American Studies, along with double minors in Education Studies, and in Social Justice and Social Policy.

 Dr. Deane is a member of the American Institute of Certified Planners, the only independent verification of an urban planner’s qualifications in the United States.
 She is also the Founding Principal of Pinchina Consulting and a Public Voices Fellow of the Op-Ed Project.